fflorent/grist-issues-proposals/issue-416/design.md

 ![select a widget with external data source](https://github.com/gristlabs/grist-core/assets/371705/1835e49e-997a-49b5-8786-ad11c9d1c4da)

-(at least with more cosmetic :sweat_smile:)

 They are offered to select a document from their own instance.

-About this idea of entering a table URL, that should lead to the same instance or to a public document, I am not sure how difficult it would be to implement that, I would suggest to implement it later if we want to.
+About this idea of entering a table URL, that may be implemented as a NTH enhancement, after the rest of the feature is implemented.

 Once the user submits, the data are fetched from the external document and put in a new table and a new data source.